YotamAlon/juffi/README.md

 # Build wheel and source distribution
 make build

-# Or using Python build directly
+# Or building a wheel
-python -m build
+make wheel
 ```

 #### Testing